Word Ladder

 Rhythm give music the pulse that drives it forwards.
 Rhythm is so essential that it is hard to imagine any music without it.

 Every song has a melody, which is the sequence of individual notes sung by the singer.
-Instrumental music will usually have usually have something that you can recognise as a tune.
+Instrumental music will usually have something that you can recognise as a tune.

 A melody is always a sequece of single notes - or pauses - one after another.
 In music theory that would be called monophonic.
 Music without a melody sounds like a backing track, rather than music in its own right.